admc/wd/README.md

 See example [here](https://github.com/admc/wd/blob/master/examples/promise/external-promise.js).

-### Http configuration
+### Http configuration / base url

-Http behaviour may be configured via the `configureHttp` method as in the code below:
+Http behaviour and base url may be configured via the `configureHttp` method as in the code below:

 ```js